cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 Though running them won't do any harm.
 - If you went with the compact TinyTex distribution, then proceed.

-Navigate to your extracted directory in the `cmd` terminal (Windows may want backslashes)
+On a Windows machine, navigate to your extracted directory in the `cmd` terminal (Windows may autocomplete with backslashes)
 ```cmd
 cd path/to/extractedDir
 ```

-Then run this terminal command from inside your extracted template project directory that installs other standalone package requirements:
+Then run the below terminal command from inside your extracted template project directory that installs other standalone package requirements:
 ```cmd
 for /f "delims=" %i in (required_packages.txt) do tlmgr install %i
 ```